-Now I could go on about how to use the same technique just to make a graphic, icon or illustration but I think you get the general idea.
+Now I could go on about how to use the same technique just to make a graphic, icon or illustration but I think you get a general idea.

 If you’d like to see more 2019 trends I’d encouraged you to take a look at Venngage’s full article “The 8 Biggest Graphic Design Trends That Will Dominate 2019”; it provides other ideas about how to make your graphics stand out above the rest.

 Want more tips?
 Sign up for my weekly newsletter and learn techniques to make your graphics look stunning or consider my upcoming course “Blog Design Graphics” and learn 12 effective techniques to make great looking graphics.